konachan700/Mew/README.md

 When you are starting your MeW at first time with normal security level, device key will shown.
 Save device key at secure place.
 MeW has a cloud backup for encrypted master key.
 For recovery your passwords on new device you should be enter a device key in the application, and enter you PIN-code in MeW.

 In the high security level cloud backup will disabled, because encrypted master key in this level can't be extracted from device.
-If you lost you MeW or forget a PIN-code, you lost all you passwords.
+If you lost you MeW or forgot a PIN-code, you lost all you passwords.

 ##### • Gallery
 <img src="https://raw.githubusercontent.com/konachan700/konachan700.github.io/master/IMG_0865.JPG">